alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_033_eng.md

-# Colour Design Memories, by Kunio Tsujita
 ## **Episode 33: Special Episode - *The File of Young Kindaichi SP* Broadcast Commemoration - How to Make Hajime-chan's Colours**

 It's been a while (sweat).

-I took two weeks off from the series due to busyness from ***The File of Young Kindaichi*** and other work rushes, then last week I caught a terrible cold and was half-dead.
+I took two weeks off from the series due to busyness from **"*The File of Young Kindaichi*"** and other work rushes, then last week I caught a terrible cold and was half-dead.
 Oh man... (sweat).

-Actually, I caught this cold at an exorcism for ***Hakaba Kitaro (墓場鬼太郎)***.
+Actually, I caught this cold at an exorcism for **"*Hakaba Kitaro (墓場鬼太郎)*"**.
 It's being called the "Hakaba cold" in some circles (cries).
 Plus it spread to several *Kindaichi* finishing staff around me, so it's being called the "Kindaichi cold" in some circles (cries).

 Anyway, this cold entering its third week, but thankfully I can see the end approaching.
 Ah, when things settle down I want to go to a hot spring...

 When will things settle down?
 How many days?
 For better or worse, I'm packed with work until April next year (wails).
 Well then.

-***The File of Young Kindaichi*** returned after about 7 years.
+**"*The File of Young Kindaichi*"** returned after about 7 years.
 We made two new titles: "Opera House: The Last Murder" and "Vampire Legend Murder Case."
 Broadcast over two weeks this week and next.
 First, "Opera House: The Last Murder" aired on the 12th.
 Did everyone watch it?

 "Opera House: The Last Murder": Script by Shimada Mitsuru (島田満), Character Design & Animation Direction by Takeda Yoshihiro (竹田欣弘), Art Direction by Akiyama Kentaro (秋山健太郎), Direction by Ito Naoyuki (伊藤尚往).